Conductance-based dendrites perform Bayes-optimal cue integration: Methods

 This simple, linear construction also allows us to determine the membrane potentials of individual compartments.
 For this, we need to construct the antidiagonal segment connecting the points $(1,0)$ and $(0,1)$.
 If one identifies the endpoints of this segment with the synaptic reversal potentials, i.e., $\EI \to (1,0)$ and $\EE \to (0,1)$, the antidiagonal can be viewed as a linear map of all possible membrane potentials.
 With this construction, the membrane potential of a compartment (dendritic or somatic) is simply given by the intersection of its conductance vector with the antidiagonal.
 Formally, this intersection is a nonlinear operation and instantiates a convex combination, the core computation that connects neuronal biophysics to Bayesian inference (Fig.~\ref{fig:results-math-to-neurons}).

-This simple construction allows us to easily visualize the effects of synaptic weight changes on the dendritic and somatic opinions.
-For example, increasing the inhibitory conductance of a certain compartment will have a twofold effect: its opinion about the presence of its preferred feature will decrease (the intersection will move towards $\EI$), while simultaneously increasing its reliability (the vector will become longer).
+This simple construction allows us to easily visualize the effects of synaptic weight changes on the dendritic and somatic membrane potentials.
+For example, increasing the inhibitory conductance of a certain compartment will have a twofold effect: its effective reversal potential will decrease (the intersection will move towards $\EI$), while simultaneously increasing its reliability (the vector will become longer).

 In the following, we give a simple geometric proof that the intersection $u$ of a conductance vector $(\gI, \gE)$ with the antidiagonal indeed represents the correct membrane potential of the compartment.
 The coordinates of this intersection are easy to calculate as the solution to the system of equations that define the two lines $x/y = \gI/\gE$ and $y=1-x$, with